microlv/ng-web/public/libs/textAngular/README.md

-textAngular v1.2.2
+textAngular v1.3.0
 ===========

 [![Build Status](https://travis-ci.org/fraywing/textAngular.png?branch=master)](https://travis-ci.org/fraywing/textAngular) [![Coverage Status](https://coveralls.io/repos/fraywing/textAngular/badge.png)](https://coveralls.io/r/fraywing/textAngular)

-Demo is available at: http://www.textangular.com
+Demo is available at: http://www.textangular.com (Or editable [Plunkr Demo](http://plnkr.co/edit/tpl:iwVyu2?p=preview))

-#### This readme is for the v1.2.x release, if you are looking for the v1.2.0 readme go here: https://github.com/fraywing/textAngular/tree/v1.2.0
+#### Upgrading From 1.2.2 or earlier

+To upgrade from version 1.2.2 or earlier you need to follow these steps:

+1. The styling for textAngular is now in the `src/textAngular.css` file, you will need to include this or a copy of it with your own modifications.
+2. The rangy library is now required, you will need both the `rangy-core` and `rangy-saveselection` modules, alternatively you can include the compressed version (`textAngular-rangy.min.js`) in the dist folder

 ## Requirements

 1. `AngularJS` ≥ `1.2.x`

-### Optional requirements

-1. [Bootstrap 3.x](http://getbootstrap.com/) for the default styles
+2. `Rangy` ≥ `1.2.x`, Both rangy-core and rangy-saveselection are required.
+(There is a minified combination of these two included in the dist folder)
-2. [Font-Awesome 4.x](http://fortawesome.github.io/Font-Awesome/) for the default icons on the toolbar
+3. `Font-Awesome` ≥ `4.x` for the default icons on the toolbar
-3. [Rangy 1.x](https://code.google.com/p/rangy/) for better activeState detection and more dynamic plugins, also the selectionsaverestore module.
+1. `Bootstrap` ≥ `3.x` for the default styles

 ### Where to get it